PITTSFIELD - Dan Palazzo is starting to get used to those shaving cream pies.

 B.J.
 Bocchiccio grounded out to open the home ninth and Cellucci hit an 0-1 pitch from Eddie Dionne to right center.
-The ball faded away from center fielder Griffin Garabedian, who made a full extension dive and just couldn't hang on.

 The next hitter was Palazzo, who worked a 2-1 count before pouncing on what he called a "mistake" pitch from Dionne.
 Palazzo went the other way and as the ball hooked away from Nashua right fielder Matt Sanchez, Cellucci came around to score.
 Palazzo also had a walk-off hit and the pie that followed on June 12 in a win over Martha's Vineyard.

 "With guys on base like that, right there I was looking for the first pitch and trying to get a pitch over the plate," said Palazzo, discussing his game plan when pinch hitting.
 "I took the first ball and was fortunate enough to get back into the count where I was able to get the hit."